Did you know that most employee benefits plans include an option for benefits conversion when an employee leaves the organization?

 With an aging workforce and more employees approaching retirement, it’s important to be aware of the options for someone when they are leaving a company.
 And it’s not just for someone retiring – whether a person gives their notice or is terminated, they still have the option to look at conversion of their benefits to an individual plan.

-The unfortunate thing is, this often gets overlooked because most employees don’t read their benefits plan handbook in detail.
+The unfortunate thing is, most employees don’t read their benefits plan handbook in detail.
 We see it all the time – an employee leaves the company and then goes back to their former employer at a later date because they never knew they had an option to convert their benefits.

 Get to know your benefits conversion so you can keep departing employees informed.